THE PERFECT GIFT FOR A MINDSET LIFT

 The program’s goal is to help support and equip emerging creators with the resources they need to bring their ideas and creativity to life.

-The platform’s support includes a wide range of services from sending iPhones to the creators to helping them promote their show.
+The platform’s support includes a wide range of services from sending iPhones to the creators to helping them promote their shows.

-The program also provides the creators with a monthly stipend and matches them with brands so they can turn their ideas into a profitable creative endeavor.
+The program also provides the creators with a monthly stipend and matches them with brands so they can turn their ideas into profitable creative endeavors.